top of page

 In many of the countries where biodiversity is threatened, mainstream religion and traditional and Indigenous belief systems often intersect.
 Traditional religions, also called Indigenous religions, refer to beliefs practiced by people native to that particular geographic area.
 In many settings, traditional belief systems are often syncretised and integrated with mainstream religion.

-'As indigenous peoples, we say we are not different than the rest of the species,
+'As Indigenous Peoples, we say we are not different than the rest of the species,

 we are only one species of nature.'